 88. Go to a sagra, a food festival!
 Rub elbows with locals as you sample the area’s specialty.
 Funghi (mushrooms), bistecca (steak), vino (wine), formaggio (cheese), and frutta (fruit) are popular subjects for sagre.
 They usually take place outdoors, with participants dining together at picnic tables.
 The scene is very casual – think paper plates and plastic cutlery.
 There may be games for the kids, a band, dancing, markets, or art exhibits.

 89. Italians (women and men) greet each other with kisses on each cheek.
-Note that due to COVID-19, this is not happening anymore!
-It will be interesting to see if this eventually returns to Italian culture.
+Note that due to the COVID-19 pandemic, this is no longer the standard way to greet someone – some Italians offer a cheek, while others offer a hand or hug.

 90. Italians do not need much personal space.
 While you’re waiting in lines, don’t be surprised to have others brushing up against you and entering your ‘personal space.’